Honorary Research Professor

 My current research program is focused on running water environments and the biota living there, with special interest in the ecology and conservation of riverine fishes, especially Atlantic salmon.
 There are three areas of focus : 1.
-Winter Biology - my research approach to this topic involves studies of fish movement and habitat-use, energetic costs of overwintering, and the impact of river ice on egg survival and habitat availability; 2.
-Anthropogenic impacts and river conservation/restoration- quantification of forestry, hydroelectric and agriculture impacts in stream ecosystems (streamflow, sediment loading, nutrient cycling, water temperature); and, 3.
+Winter Biology - studies of fish movement and habitat-use, energetic costs of overwintering, and the impact of river ice on egg survival and habitat availability; 2.
+Anthropogenic impacts and river conservation/restoration- quantification of forestry, hydroelectric and agriculture impacts in stream ecosystems (streamflow, sediment loading, nutrient cycling, water temperature); 3.
 Stream ecosystem dynamics - understanding the complexity of energy flow between terrestrial and aquatic habitats, and from primary producers to top predators using stable isotope analysis (C,N,H,S), and the importance of in-stream stressor events (e.g. floods, ice break-up, high temperature) on stream communities and populations (invertebrates, fish).
-Currently, I supervise 2 graduate students.

 Hayden, B., P. Nithirojpakdee, S. Tongnunui, FWH Beamish and RA Cunjak.
 2017.
 Variation in stable isotope ratios between fin and muscle tissues can alter assessment of resource use in tropical river fishes.
 J. Fish Biol.
 91 (2): 574–586.